My story: Magdalen Bartlett

 Afrocats was founded in 2003 to provide individuals with access to opportunities that they may otherwise be restricted from because of their immigration status, class, age, cultural inexperience and education.
-Magdalen herself has her own story of family migration, culture shock and dealing with the challenges of life in a new country.
+Magdalen herself has her own story of family migration and culture shock.
+The experience of dealing with the challenges of life in a new country has shaped our organisation.
+Here she shares her story.

 My mother was active in cultural activities and recognised their importance for forming identity and confidence.
 She enrolled us both in a local all-female Afro-Caribbean group called Abasindi, which had held performances around the UK since the 1970s and had a good following.
 Abasindi provided me with an important platform to embrace and celebrate my cultural heritage in my new country.
 I was able to travel around England performing as a dancer and delivering workshops from the age of 14 which was hugely important for me.
 I had been very shy when I arrived in the UK and this opportunity allowed me to develop my confidence, my abilities and my sense of self.